nbardy/SynesthesiaLisp/Readme.md

 ## Super Prompt

 A lisp dialogue for talking to multimodal LLMs.
-Allows you to intermix logic and prompt chaining easily.
+Allows you to inter mix logic and prompt chaining easily.
+Talk to our new overlords in the language they were to be spoken to.
+These are not your grandfather's parenthesis.

 Example: